 Cheltenham General Hospital St. Luke’s Phase II

-Integral blinds were used in glass walls and windows provide maximum infection control, while maintaining balance between patient privacy and effective clinical monitoring.
+Integral blinds were used in glass walls and windows to provide maximum infection control while maintaining a balance between patient privacy and effective clinical monitoring.
 Windows were designed to give natural ventilation to both the Rehabilitation and Stroke wards.
 Computer modeling to define maximum summer temperatures meant the Trust can stay within NHS energy targets.
-In order to maximise daylight, bedrooms were pushed to the outside of the envelope with inboard en-suite bathrooms on single bed wards.
+In order to maximize daylight, bedrooms were pushed to the outside of the envelope with inboard en-suite bathrooms on single bed wards.
 Incorporating a central courtyard within the upper wards created a light well for the CCU below.
-Establishment of clear sight lines to all CCU patient heads resulted in a centralised dual aspect nursing base with full glass walls fronting isolation and single ward bays.
-Computer modelling was used to test visibility.
+The establishment of clear sightlines to all CCU patient heads resulted in a centralized dual aspect nursing base with full glass walls fronting isolation and single ward bays.
+Computer modeling was used to test visibility.
 No compromise to infection control.
-High quality internal environment maximising daylighting and natural ventilation.
-As an infill building, between two existing and fully operational buildings, the project presented specific obstacles regarding maximising light and ventilation.
-The correct floor level had to be established to minimise ramping between three adjoining buildings with differing floor heights.
+High-quality internal environment maximizing daylighting and natural ventilation.
+As an infill building, between two existing and fully operational buildings, the project presented specific obstacles regarding maximizing light and ventilation.
+The correct floor level had to be established to minimize ramping between three adjoining buildings with differing floor heights.